Hands-On Fundraising

 • Contact

-How to respond when they challenge your fundraising appeal
+They challenge your fundraising appeal

 But over the years, I’ve also noticed I get the same questions.
 You too?